akundu92/Timer.js/README.md

 # Timer.js

-A Very simple function to track time.
+A Very simple functional API to track time.